emqx/eip/active/0040-trusted-client-info.md

 ## Declined Alternatives

-* A separate `require_trusted_attributes` switch for each channel-level consumer (session takeover, `namespace_as_mountpoint`, limiter adjustment).
-All three read the same channel `ClientInfo` right after authentication, so one switch keeps the config surface small without losing a realistic remediation path.
+* A separate `require_trusted_attributes` switch for each channel-level consumer (session takeover, `namespace_as_mountpoint`, gateway `mountpoint`, limiter adjustment).
+They read the same channel `ClientInfo` established at authentication time, so one switch keeps the config surface small without losing a realistic remediation path.
+Note that this grouping is about configuration only: request-scoped entry points such as CoAP connectionless mode still have to build the mask per request rather than once per channel.
 * Per-listener placement of `trusted_client_attributes`.
 Zone-level placement matches `client_attrs_init` and covers gateways and dedicated entry points through listener-to-zone binding, with less configuration.